What is workplace sexual harassment and victimisation?

 A person is sexually harassed if they're subjected to unwelcome sexual conduct by someone else in a way that is offensive, humiliating or intimidating.

 When someone makes a complaint about sexual harassment, they can sometimes be treated badly because of this.
 This is called victimisation.
-We often speak to clients who are too afraid to come forward with their complaint because they fear they will be treated differently at work.
+Our employment lawyers often speak to clients who are too afraid to come forward with their complaint because they fear they will be treated differently at work.

 Both sexual harassment at work and victimisation are against the law.
 Employers can be held liable for the harassment or victimisation of an employee by an employer, manager or supervisor, or another employee.